garyfleming/feature-toggling-talk/feature-toggles.md

 ---

-# Deployment Is Not Release
+# Feature Toggling -> Deployment Is Not Release

 ^ Doing feature toggling gives us an important capability.
 We can deploy our code many times a day.
 Rather than being the scary thing we do once every few weeks or